Our Pupil Premium Lead in School is Mr. Allinson.

 An outline of the provision that was made since the last meeting

 An evaluation of the cost effectiveness and impact of the provision in terms of the progress made by the pupils receiving a particular provision

 Parents will receive information as to the progress of pupils through personal information sent home and through reporting of assessment results at the end of each term of the academic year.

-If you cannot find the information you are looking for, please contact Mrs Adams or Mrs Baxter in the office.
-If you would like a private appointment, please contact Mr Perkins directly on Stuart.Perkins@sthelens.org.uk to arrange.
+If you cannot find the information you are looking for, please contact Mrs. Adams, Mrs. Prendegast or Mrs. Baxter in the office.
+If you would like a private appointment, please contact Mrs. Sweeney directly on Jane.firstname.lastname@example.org to arrange.